elevensolutions/whits/README.md

 You can create HTML template files by exporting instances of the `Template` and `RootTemplate` classes, which include methods for rendering the content as a string.
 The `Template` constructor allows passing the template content as a Tag instance, raw content, a string, or an array of any of these.
 Alternatively, you can pass a function that returns the content in any of those formats.
-The function accepts a `locals` object which you can use to pass variables from your application code.
+The function accepts a `params` object which you can use to pass variables from your application code.

 See the [basic code example](examples/src/basic/) for details.